Locations:

 A note from Cleveland Clinic

-If tests show you have breast cancer, you might consider a mastectomy to eliminate cancer.
+If tests show you have breast cancer, you might consider a mastectomy to eliminate it.
 If you’re at risk of developing breast cancer, you may want this surgery to reduce your cancer risk.
 Either way, you’re making a life-changing choice when you’re contemplating this procedure.
 You may feel overwhelmed by all the things you need to manage, from your emotions and planning for surgery to aftercare and recovery.

 If that’s your situation, remember that your healthcare team is ready to help.
 They understand your concerns and answer your questions.
 They’ll also recommend resources, like breast cancer support groups, which can connect you with people who’ve experienced what you’re going through.